Constructive set theory: Analysis of Diaconescu's theorem

-In computable interpretations, set theory axioms postulating (total) function existence lead to the requirement for halting recursive functions.
-From a function realization one can infer the branches taken by the "if-clauses" of the classical solutions, which were undecided in the interpreted theory.
-So extensional theories with full choice broadly tend to contradict the constructive Church's rule.
+For computable semantics, set theory axioms postulating (total) function existence lead to the requirement for halting recursive functions.
+From their function graph in individual interpretations, one can infer the branches taken by the "if-clauses" that were undecided in the interpreted theory.

+But on the level of the synthetic frameworks, when they broadly become classical from adopting full choice, these extensional set theories theories contradict the constructive Church's rule.

 Regularity implies PEM

+The axiom of choice grants existence a function associated with every set-sized collection of inhabited elements $s$, with which one can then at once pick unique elements $t$.